matn7/CS-Notes/src/main/java/basic_java/stars/STARS.md

 ```

 - HashCode must be compatible.
     - if `x.equals(y)` return true, **x.hashCode() == y.hashCode()**
 - If you change equals method you have to change hashCode also.
 Failure to do so results in objects put in hash based
-data structures HasSet, HashMap could be lost
+data structures HasSet, HashMap could be lost.

 ```java
 Object.hash(some, some2);
 ```

-- HashCode's are used in hashing to decide which group (or bucket) an object should be placed into
+- HashCode's are used in hashing to decide which group (or bucket) an object should be placed into.
-- A group of object's might share the same hashCode
+- A group of object's might share the same hashCode.
 - The implementation of hashCode decides effectiveness of Hashing.
 A good hashing function evenly
-distributes object's into different groups or buckets
+distributes objects into different groups or buckets.
 - A good hashCode should have the following properties:
     - if `obj1.equals(obj2)` is true, then `obj1.hashCode()` should be equal to `obj2.hashCode()`
-    - `obj.hashCode()` should return the same value when run multiple times, if values of obj used in equals() have not change
+    - `obj.hashCode()` should return the same value when run multiple times, if values of obj used in
+    `equals()` have not change.
     - if `obj1.equals(obj2)` is false, it is **NOT** required that `obj1.hashCode()` is not equal to `obj2.hashCode()`.
-      Two unequals objects might have the same hashCode
+      Two unequals objects might have the same hashCode.

 ```java
 @Override